How much can a free CDN speed up your website?

 • Reduced latency.
 Visitors load assets from a server close to them rather than your hosting location.

 • Better resilience.
 Most CDN providers include failover protection, so a traffic spike is less likely to take your site down.
+Content availability is maintained and visitors receive uninterrupted service even when traffic surges.

 Some providers also layer on analytics, image compression and malware protection.
 These vary by tier and provider, so it is worth checking what is included before committing to one.